 Worryingly the report also revealed that around 40% of our children have experienced some form of online bullying and 50% of all those interviewed admitted to posting something risky online.

-At Life Education our bCyberwise and It’s Your Call programs, which were developed in conjunction with McAfee, teach teens and tweens about how to be safe cyber citizens and how to respect others online.
+At Life Education our bCyberwise and It’s Your Call programs teach teens and tweens about how to be safe cyber citizens and how to respect others online.

 We understand that with the rise in the number of young people online, and at younger ages, cyberbullying is an unfortunate factor in online interaction.
 There is still a lot to be done in educating about the negative consequences for victims, witnesses and those who display bullying.
 The focus of the program is prevention; teaching valuable skills that promote social and emotional development, positive relationships, self-respect and safe decision-making to help combat and minimise the risks young people are facing online.